microsoft/vscode-docs/blogs/2024/06/24/extensions-are-all-you-need.md

 Order: 88
 TOCTitle: Extensions are all you need
 PageTitle: Extensions are all you need
-MetaDescription: Learn how to extend GitHub Copilot by using the Chat and Language Model APIs in Visual Studio Code.
+MetaDescription: Learn how to extend GitHub Copilot by using the Chat and Language Model APIs in your Visual Studio Code extension.
 Get inspired by early adopters and their extensions.
 Date: 2024-06-24
 Author: Isidor Nikolic
 ---